-Barreworks for rehab is a form of modified ballet based training incorporating dynamic stabilisation and efficient movement patterns to create a robust system to minimise injury recurrence and enhance performance.
+Barreworks for Rehab is a form of modified ballet based training that promotes efficient movement patterns and strength gains to rehabilitate movement limitations across a variety of common injuries.

 It was developed by Barreworks Founder Vicki Anstey and Katherine Ready.
 Katherine is a physiotherapist who has worked for the last ten years in Olympic sport.

 With regular (weekly) attendance, you will be able to:

 * Transition from guided physiotherapy back to exercise

 * Fully rehabilitate from your current injury and injury recurrence